 Facebook is a hacker’s paradise.
-Evidently, you can purchase software scripts on the dark web for less than $100 that allow hackers to mimic your browser activity and log into Facebook or Meta accounts.
-The holes in their systems could be corrected to safeguard the information of its customers.
+Evidently, you can purchase software scripts on the dark web for less than $100 that allow hackers to mimic your browser activity and log in to Facebook or Meta accounts.
+FB could correct the holes in its systems to safeguard its customers’ information.

 Two-factor authentication is standard now for most companies, and they use email or text to a known phone number to confirm approval of authority to access sensitive financial accounts.
 No other modern company would allow such holes in their systems.
 Facebook doesn’t seem interested in employing these security measures.

 They have companies for their various add-on programs, functions, and games supplied by vendors, which creates more holes in their system.
 These applications and functions are candy used to entice people to sign up, unaware they are the commodity.

 Facebook can use the activity of hackers to inflate its advertising reach.
 They can then raise the cost of their advertising.
 They know the hackers will not pay, but it doesn’t matter; it’s a bad debt write-off, which they used to increase the profits from legitimate advertisers.
 So, they will not fix the holes in their systems; they like hackers.

 Within 24 hours of the hackers taking control, they got a line of credit approved for $5,000.00 worth of advertising per month.
-FB finally shut down the activities of the hackers in June 2022, that’s five months after the initial breach.
+FB finally shut down the activities of the hackers in June 2022, five months after the initial breach.

-I reached out for legal help.
-They told me we’d likely never hear directly from Facebook.
+I contacted legal help, and they told me we’d likely never hear directly from Facebook.
 Instead, they will sell the unpaid advertising to a collection company for 10 or 15 cents on the dollar.
 The collection company will most likely file charges in California.
 So, I can go to court to fight it, but it will cost me several thousand dollars to retain an attorney.